-Avoid using prescription appetite stimulants or high-calorie supplements for treatment of anorexia or cachexia in older adults; instead, optimize social supports, provide feeding assistance, and clarify patient goals and expectations.
+Avoid using prescription appetite stimulants or high-calorie supplements for treatment of anorexia or cachexia in older adults; instead, optimize social supports, discontinue medications that may interfere with eating, provide appealing food and feeding assistance, and clarify patient goals and expectations.

 |References:||• Hanson LC, Ersek M, Gilliam R, Carey TS.
 Oral feeding options for people with dementia: a systematic review.
 J Am Geriatr Soc.
 2011;59:463–72.

 • Milne AC, Potter J, Vivanti A, Avenell A. Protein and energy supplementation in elderly people at risk from malnutrition.
 Cochrane Database Syst Rev. 2009Apr 15;2:CD003288.

 • Ruiz Garcia V, López-Briz E, Carbonell Sanchis R, Gonzalvez Perales JL, Bort-Marti S. Megestrol acetate for treatment of anorexia-cachexia syndrome.
 Cochrane Database Syst Rev. 2013 Mar 28;3:CD004310.

 • American Geriatrics Society 2012 Beers Criteria Update Expert Panel.